Leonardo DiCaprio: 2014–present: Environmental documentaries and awards success

 DiCaprio was an executive producer on Virunga, a 2014 British documentary film about four people fighting to protect the world's last mountain gorillas from war and poaching.
 The film premiered at the Tribeca Film Festival in April 2014, and DiCaprio was nominated for the 2015 Primetime Emmy Award for Outstanding Documentary or Nonfiction Special.
 Cowspiracy: The Sustainability Secret was another documentary film that year for which he was an executive producer—he took part in the new cut released exclusively on Netflix that September.
 It explores the impact of animal agriculture on the environment.

 In 2015, DiCaprio produced and played fur trapper Hugh Glass in Alejandro G. Iñárritu's survival drama The Revenant.
 DiCaprio found his role in the film difficult; he had to eat a raw slab of bison's liver and sleep in animal carcasses.
 He also learned to shoot a musket, build a fire, speak two Native American languages (Pawnee and Arikara) and apply ancient healing techniques.
 Built on a budget of $135 million, the film earned $533 million worldwide.
 The film received positive reviews with particular praise for DiCaprio's acting.
 Mark Kermode of The Guardian wrote that DiCaprio shone with a performance that prioritizes physicality over speech, and Nick De Semlyen of Empire noted that he uplifted the film.
-The film earned him numerous awards, including an Academy Award, a Golden Globe, a BAFTA, a Screen Actors Guild Award and a Critic's Choice Award for Best Actor.
+The film earned him numerous awards, including the Academy Award, BAFTA, Critics' Choice, Golden Globe and SAG Award for Best Actor.
 For the next three years, DiCaprio narrated documentaries and served as a producer for films.
-In 2016, he was an executive producer for The Ivory Game and Catching the Sun; and produced, hosted and narrated the documentary Before the Flood about climate change.
+In 2016, he was an executive producer for The Ivory Game and Catching the Sun; he also produced, hosted and narrated the documentary Before the Flood about climate change.
 He produced the crime drama Live by Night (2016), which received unenthusiastic reviews and failed to recoup its $65 million production budget.
 His next production ventures were in 2018—the psychological horror Delirium and the commercially failed action–adventure Robin Hood.